 More than these, it comes with a jatoba fingerboard with 20 medium frets that won’t hurt your fingers while playing.
 For its pickups, it has both Dynamix P and Dynamix J, which provide soft and rock tones, and mid-rich R&B tones as well.

-Lastly, we highly recommend it to those who want to learn how to play the bass guitar because it’s easy to use.
+Lastly, we highly recommend this bass guitar in Singapore to those who want to learn how to play the bass guitar because it’s easy to use.

 - Retro design